-- Earn 48 credits in prescribed MFT courses listed below - Maintain a 3.00 grade point average in those courses - Complete a minimum of 500 clinical contact hours (includes 300 direct contact hours of which a minimum of 100 hours is required to be relational), plus a minimum of 100 hours of supervision prior to graduation.
+- Earn 48 credits in prescribed MFT courses listed below - Maintain a 3.00 grade point average in those courses - Complete a minimum of 500 clinical hours (300 direct client contact hours of which a minimum of 100 hours is relational), plus a minimum of 100 hours of supervision prior to graduation.
 Supervision must include a minimum of 50 hours of supervision utilizing observable data (audio/video recordings or live).